rbaas293/Downloading-Mimikatz/README.md

 5. Click "Folder"
 6. Choose the "Windows Defender Bypass" folder in the directory you chose

-⋅⋅⋅Windows Defender should not quarantine mimikatz now.
+  Windows Defender should not quarantine mimikatz now.

 # Download Mimikatz